georgia-tech-db/evadb/api-docs/source/overview/installation.rst

 That's it!
 You can now run more complex queries.

-Part 3: Register an user-defined function (UDF):
+Part 3: Register an user-defined function (UDF)
 ----

 User-defined functions allow us to combine SQL with deep learning models.
 These functions can wrap around deep learning models.

 Download an user-defined function for classifying MNIST images.

 .. code-block:: bash